charlieellington/energy-flow/pages/03-projects/Learning-in-public-as-a-Product/learning-in-public-as-a-product.md

+---
+title: Learning In Public As A Product
+---

+# Learning In Public As A Product

 I’m building a peer-to-peer app that uses AI prompts to guide Internal Family Systems sessions.
 Here I share each tiny experiment and lesson in plain view, inviting honest feedback as I go.
 The aim is to learn in public while staying clear-eyed and free from the doom-scroll.